-Components like the reservoir, pump, radiator, fans, and tubing all play an equally important role in a water-cooled gaming PC.
+A lot of components are crucial in a custom loop.
+The reservoir, pump, fans, radiator, and tubing all play their respective roles here.
 However, you can have all the high-end equipment in the world, but if you skimp out on the CPU water block, you’re missing out.
 If the block can’t properly cool the processor, then what’s the point?

-So, if you’re investing a considerable amount of money into a loop, don’t skimp out on the water block.
-However, how do you pick from the dozens of options out there?
-Well, we’ve done the homework for you.
-Here five of the best CPU Water Blocks you can buy in 2020.
+If you’re putting a considerable amount of money into a loop, a great CPU block should go with it.
+With that in mind, picking between the dozens of options is quite difficult.
+Fortunately, we’ve done the research for you.
+Here are some of the five best CPU Water Blocks you should buy in 2021.

 Whether you’re new to PC gaming, or a long-time veteran, you are likely aware of Corsair’s presence.
 They make PC components as well as external peripherals for gaming.
 Their Hydro lineup consists mainly of closed-loop AIOs.
 However, Corsair is willing to make components for custom loops.
 Speaking of which, the Hydro CX7 water block looks like a resounding success.